Credibility in Second-Price Auctions: An Experimental Test: Introduction

 The paper that is closest to ours in terms of design is \citet{bartling}, who also conduct an experimental investigation of second-price auctions in the presence of human sellers.
 However, since the focus of their experiment is on how social preferences affect bidding behavior, sellers only receive the revenue from the auction but do not have agency to determine the outcome of the auction (which is the novel feature of our design).
-Our paper also replicates and extends well-known findings from the experimental auction literature.\footnote{For a survey of this literature, see Chapter 7 of \citet{roth}.} Consistent with previous experimental studies, we find that overbidding relative to the risk-neutral Nash equilibrium prediction is common in the FP auction and overbidding relative to the dominant strategy prediction still occurs in the CSP auction.
-Moreover, our observation that bidding behavior varies between two theoretically equivalent institutions (FP and NCSP) mirrors previous experimental studies that document the failure of strategic equivalence between static and dynamic auction procedures.\footnote{These results date back to the seminal studies of \citet{coppinger}, \citet{cox}, and \citet{kagel}.} Finally, our paper joins a growing body of experimental work on the performance of auctions in the presence of behavioral agents - e.g., regret-averse bidders in \citet{ozbay} and level-$k$ bidders in \citet{crawford}.
+Our paper also replicates and extends well-known findings from the experimental auction literature.\footnote{For a survey of this literature, see Chapter 7 of \citet{roth}.} In particular, our results have a natural connection to those reported in the seminal paper of \citet{kagel}.
+Consistent with \citet{kagel}, we find that overbidding relative to the risk-neutral Nash equilibrium prediction is common in the FP auction and overbidding relative to the dominant-strategy prediction still occurs in the CSP auction.
+Our experiment also demonstrates that bidding behavior varies between two theoretically equivalent institutions (FP and NCSP auctions).
+This finding mirrors the more general failure of strategic equivalence between static and dynamic auction procedures that was famously reported in \citet{kagel}.
+Finally, our paper joins a significant body of experimental work on the performance of auctions in the presence of behavioral agents - e.g., regret-averse bidders in \citet{ozbay} and level-$k$ bidders in \citet{crawford}.